 - 1. Establish a committee composed of local CPS workers and supervisors to review the current policy/guidance and identify areas needing revision or clarification.
 Completed - 2.
-Request assistance from the NRC on CPS to review materials and make recommendations for changes - 3.
-Solicit input from the Out of Family Advisory Committee to the State Board of Social Services Completed - 4.
-Revise policy/guidance manual and disseminate Completed

-- 5. Develop sample letters for informing parties about the outcome of the investigation for use by local CPS workers Completed - 6.
+Request assistance from the NRC on CPS to review materials and make recommendations for changes Completed. - 3.
+Solicit input from the Out of Family Advisory Committee to the State Board of Social Services in Progress - 4.
+Revise policy/guidance manual and disseminate Completed. - 5.
+Develop sample letters for informing parties about the outcome of the investigation for use by local CPS workers Completed. - 6.
 Revise guidance to incorporate legislative changes regarding Memorandums of Understanding between the schools and LDSS Completed - 7.
 Provide a report to the State Board of Social Services on the MOUs submitted by LDSS Completed - 8.
-Revise and disseminate guidance to incorporate changes made in legislation that mandate dispositions are made for school employees within the specified time frames Completed - a.
+Revise and disseminate guidance to incorporate changes made in legislation that mandate dispositions are made for school employees within the specified time frames Completed. - a.
 Add additional clarification to CPS guidance for defining gross negligence and willful misconduct standards In Progress - 9.
 Reconvene the Out of Family Advisory Committee and have annual meetings In Progress - 10.
 Update CPS Program Guidance to reflect 2018 law changes related to out-of-family investigations of/findings against public school employees.
-Completed
+Completed - 11.
+Conduct case reviews to inform needed Guidance and Policy changes.
+In Progress